brucefan1983/dynamical-matrix-matlab/README.md

 * The "test_DOS.m" script calls the "find_r", "find_neighbor", and "find_D" functions.

-* Both the "find_F" and "find_DOS" functions call the "find_E" function.
+* Both the "find_F" and "find_D" functions call the "find_E" function.

 ## Unit system